Our Place Inner West

 When does community consultation start?

-The draft strategies will be placed on public exhibition for community input during the first half of 2019.
+The draft strategies will be placed on public exhibition for community input starting in the first half of 2019.
 Following that, Council use the input from comments on the strategies to prepare a draft Local Strategic Planning Statement, which will also be exhibited during 2019.

 Later in 2019 and into 2020, Council will be preparing a consolidated Local Environmental Plan.
 The draft Local Environment Plan needs to be endorsed by the Department of Planning and Environment, prior to being placed on public exhibition.